C++ API

 Setting up and configuring the parser

-The Parser class is placed under the UCLI.
-First, create an instance and initialize it like this:
+The Parser class is placed under the UCLI namespace.
+First, create an instance and initialise it like this:

 UCLI::Parser parser{}

-you can also call the init member function to initialize it.
+You can also call the init member function to initialise it.

 Unknown arguments